tarngerine/tarngerine.github.io/source/content/index.md

 ## My software practice is on hiatus while I am an AI research resident at Anthropic for 2025, rotating on

-1. Code RL
+1. code RL
-1. Interpretability
+1. interpretability

 ## I design, prototype, and build ambitious new software like